-SAM’s two museum sites – the former St. Joseph’s Institution (SJI) building on Bras Basah Road and former Catholic High School building on Queen Street – are closed in 2019 for redevelopment works.
+SAM’s two museum sites – the former St. Joseph’s Institution (SJI) building on Bras Basah Road and former Catholic High School building on Queen Street – were closed in 2019 for redevelopment works.

 This major undertaking includes the preservation of the buildings’ heritage architecture, blending the old and the new.
 When SAM re-opens, visitors can look forward to an iconic space to experience and engage with art.